joaquimnetocel/images-folder-optimizer/README.md

 ## FEATURES

 - PROCCESS ALL IMAGE FILES IN A FOLDER AT ONCE
+- SCAN FOR IMAGE FILES RECURSIVELY ON ALL SUBFOLDERS
 - CONVERSION BETWEEN IMAGE FORMATS, CHOOSING BOTH INPUT AND OUTPUT FORMATS
 - IMAGE RESIZING
 - IMAGE TRANSFORMATIONS (ONLY BLUR FOR NOW)
 - POSSIBILITY TO OVERLAP A WATERMARK IMAGE CONTROLLING ITS OPACITY
 - FULL TYPESCRIPT SUPPORT
+- FULL CONTROL FOR SHARP.JS PARAMETERS

 ## USAGE